We all know this: Effective customer communication is the cornerstone of any successful business transaction.

 Be aware of what’s going on around you when you communicate.
 Are there a lot of background noises or events happening nearby that could distract you or the customer from focusing on each other?

 If you are in a noisy or busy area, try moving to a quieter location.
-Whether you are speaking with a customer on the phone or in person, being in a quiet location where you can focus will benefit the both of you.
+Whether you are speaking with a customer on the phone or in person, being in a quiet location where you can focus will benefit both of you.

-9: Don’t underestimate the value of snail-mail
+9: Don’t underestimate the importance of the buyer experience

 10: Ask the customer how THEY prefer to communicate